 Sankey diagrams do a great job within the healthcare sector depicting data flow from one point to another.
 They monitor patients’ movement from one department to the next until they leave the hospital after treatment.
 Also, it connects every diagnosis undertaken with the given medications creating a streamlined system and movement of activities to enhance the well-being of patients.

 The finance sector is one of the other crucial sectors where Sankey diagrams are applied to monitor and analyze financial flows.
 Therefore, the finance sector is a key area that needs powerful management features to ensure that everything is running in the right direction.
-For example, it would be best if you analyzed all the bank earnings and net profit diagrams involving any transaction.
+For example, analyzing all the bank earnings and net profit diagrams involving any transaction would be best.

 What type of data does Sankey diagram use?

 A Sankey chart illustrates financial and material flow anomalies within a given organization.
-This plays a crucial role in showcasing how resources flow from one department to the next, helping the business stakeholders understand the business’s progress.
+This is crucial in showcasing how resources flow from one department to the next, helping stakeholders understand the business’s progress.
 Retail is another essential sector where you will find out Sankey charts aiding business operations.

 The retail sector incorporates different sectors that work as a team to attain a uniform goal.
 A Sankey diagram depicts operations between one department and the other creating a collaborative business environment that enables the respective company to achieve a uniform goal.
 In addition, managing orders within a retail business may be challenging if you do not have a good strategy to manage the process.

-Within the manufacturing sector, Sankey charts play a crucial role in analyzing the mass flows within the lines of production.
+Within the manufacturing sector, Sankey charts play a crucial role in analyzing the mass flows within the production lines.
 It’s automatic that the manufacturing sector involves many machines working together to attain a uniform goal.
 Once you incorporate a Sankey chart into the mix, it becomes easier for the business stakeholders to monitor the dynamic flow of materials for the products under production.

 How did the Sankey diagram display its data?